WhatsApp for healthcare? 6 reasons why it’s dangerous

 Healthcare providers must prioritize patient communication platforms that prioritize robust security measures and compliance with privacy regulations to protect patient data.

-While WhatsApp may have advantages in personal communication, it falls short in meeting the unique requirements of healthcare communication within the United States of America.
+While WhatsApp may have advantages in personal communication, it falls short in meeting the unique requirements of healthcare communication within the USA.

 A lot of factors contribute to the challenges associated with using WhatsApp for healthcare, such as: